White Blood Cells

-White Blood Cells is the third studio album by American rock duo the White Stripes, independently released by the Sympathy for the Record Industry on July 3, 2001.
-It was produced by guitarist and lead vocalist Jack White.
-White Blood Cells is a garage rock record featuring lyrics about love, hope, betrayal, and paranoia.
+White Blood Cells is the third studio album by American rock duo the White Stripes.
+It was released by Sympathy for the Record Industry on July 3, 2001 and reissued by V2 Records in 2002.
+Produced by guitarist and lead vocalist Jack White, the album was recorded at Easley-McCain Recording in Tennessee over three days and was their first work to be mastered in a studio.
+The process cost and was rushed in order to capture a "real tense feeling" and the band's raw energy.

-Following their success within the Detroit music scene, the White Stripes began to shift from their blues-inspired roots.
-White Blood Cells was recorded at Easley-McCain Recording in Tennessee over three days and was their first work to be mastered in a studio.
-The process cost and was rushed in order to capture a "real tense feeling" and the band's energy.
-The band promoted the album with a trio of shows in Detroit and three singles.
+Following their success within the Detroit music scene, the White Stripes began to shift from their blues-inspired roots to a garage rock sound.
+The album contains lyrics about love, hope, betrayal, and paranoia, while its name and cover art reference the band's disillusionment with fame and the mainstream music industry.
+For promotion, they played a trio of shows in Detroit and released "Hotel Yorba", "Fell in Love with a Girl", and "Dead Leaves and the Dirty Ground" as singles.

-White Blood Cells reached number 61 on the US Billboard 200 and was acclaimed by critics, propelling Jack and Meg White to the forefront of the 2000s garage rock revival.
-It became their first album to sell a million copies, earning platinum certifications in the United States and United Kingdom.
-Since its release, it has been widely cited by critics as one of the greatest albums of all time.
+White Blood Cells charted in nine countries, reaching number 61 on the US Billboard 200 and number 55 on the UK Albums Chart, and earned platinum certifications in both countries.
+The album received widespread acclaim and propelled Jack and Meg White to the forefront of the 2000s indie and garage rock movements.
+Since its release, it has been ranked by several critics among the best albums of all time.